 The drives are designed for installation in weather-protected environments.
-For more information, see 4.2.7 Ambient Conditions.
-When mounting the drive on the wall or in a cabinet, the mounting surface must be solid, flat, and non-flammable.
+For more information, see 4.2.7.1 Overview of Ambient Conditions.

+The drive is mounted primarily on a wall or in an enclosed cabinet, the mounting surface must be solid, flat, and non-flammable.